Naghma (Pakistani actress)

-Naghma Begum, or just Naghma (born 25 March 1945), is a Pakistani actress.
+Naghma Begum, or just Naghma (born 25 March 1945), is a Pakistani film and television actress.

 She has worked in more than 350 Urdu and Punjabi movies from 1960 to 2018.
 In 2000, she was honoured with the "Lifetime Achievement Nigar Award" for her 50 years long acting career.
+For her contributions towards the television industry, she was honoured by the Government of Pakistan with the Pride of Performance Award in 2023.

 Early life

 Naghma was born as Zubaida Begum on 25 March 1945 in Lahore, Punjab, British India.